LiliaFramework/Lilia/documentation/docs/hooks/database_persistence.md

 Called during database initialization to set up tables and schema.

+**When Called**

+This hook is triggered when:
+- The database is being initialized
+- During database schema setup
+- When database tables need to be created
+- Before the database is ready for use

 **Parameters**

 * `nil` (*nil*): This function does not return a value.